anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 : Proof-of-Possession (of a private key), as defined in {{RFC5272}}.

 PVR:
-: Pledge Voucher-Request is a request for a voucher sent to the domain registrar.
+: Pledge Voucher-Request is a signature-wrapped voucher-request, signed by the pledge that sends it to the domain registrar via the Registrar-Agent.
-The PVR is signed by the Pledge.

 RA:
 : Registration Authority, an optional system component to which a CA delegates certificate management functions such as authorization checks.